Abhishek-Manjunath-03/Ramaiah_Skill_Academy_Abhishek_M_RSAGWPESD0115/README.md

 ## Ramaiah_Skill_Academy_Abhishek_M_RSAGWPESD0115_Assignment_2

-### This is the repository of assignment 2 given on 25/10/2024.
-The assignment was based on Matlab and this repository consists of solution to the questions mentioned below and the file name of the answer script/code/chart/model has been put next to the question below.
+### This repository contains the solutions for Assignment 2, assigned on October 25, 2024, which focuses on MATLAB.
+Each question is accompanied by the corresponding filename of the answer script, code, chart, or model.

 #### Matlab Stateflow
 #### 1 Washing Machine Cycle (stf_pro_1.slx)